Skip to main content

 • AI tools for course and program alignment

-Week 6: July 28-August 3, Teaching AI Fluency & Skills
+Week 6: Teaching AI Fluency & Skills

 • AI fluency and building AI literacy